 Many of my clients seek doula support because they feel it will be a key factor in achieving the VBAC they desire.
 In fact, studies have shown that having doula support reduces the likelihood of a caesarean birth in any low risk birth.

-In Calgary, when you become pregnant after a prior surgical birth, you can plan to have a repeat, scheduled caesarean birth or you can choose to plan a VBAC.
+When you become pregnant after a prior surgical birth, you can plan to have a repeat, scheduled caesarean birth or you can choose to plan a VBAC.

 This is a very individual decision.